berops/claudie/docs/update/update.md

 ```

 When re-applied this will trigger a new workflow for the cluster that will result in the updated server type of the nodepool.

-!!! warning "Rollout Update"
-         When making changes to the nodepools the newly started workflow will not execute a rollout replacement,
-         it will re-create the instances in all places where the nodepool is referenced.
-It's possible to achieve a rollout strategy by firstly adding a new nodepool with the desired parameters waiting for it to be build and then deleting the references of the old nodepool and apply.